gbv/validation-server/README.md

 ### Schema Languages

 Schem languages (also known as schema formats or schema types) are data formats used to define other data formats.
 Formats defined by a schema language all share a common base format.
 For instance JSON Schema is a schema language to define JSON-based formats, XML Schema is a schema language to define XML-based formats, and regular expressions can be used as schema language to describe character-based formats.
-Schema languages must reference this base formats with description key `for`.
+Schema languages must reference this base formats with description key `restricts`.

 The following schema languages are supported for validation of other formats.
-The list is available via API endpoint [/types](#get-types) and the languages are also included as formats via API endpoint [/formats](#get-formats):
+The list is available via API endpoint [/languages](#get-languages) and the languages are also included as formats via API endpoint [/formats](#get-formats):

 - JSON Schema (`json-schema`)
   - Supports `draft-04`, `draft-06`, and `draft-07`